-- Neither the psychologist nor the arbitrator were told tests through the Cape Bridgewater exchange were impracticable: the nearest exchange that could accommodate the TELELEC CCS7 equipment was the Warrnambool exchange, 120 kilometres from Cape Bridgewater (see Telstra’s Falsified BCI Report ‘masked identities’)
+- Neither the psychologist nor the arbitrator was told tests through the Cape Bridgewater exchange was impracticable: the nearest exchange that could accommodate the TELELEC CCS7 equipment was the Warrnambool exchange, 120 kilometres from Cape Bridgewater (see Telstra’s Falsified BCI Report ‘masked identities’)

-On 18 August 2001, Senator Alan Eggleston wrote to me, noting:
+On 18 August 2001, Senator Alan Eggleston (see also An injustice to the remaining 16 Australian citizens wrote to me, noting: